optimuspwnius/sdoc-live/README.md

 # SDoc Live

 Live SDoc generation for Rails — watches your source files and auto-regenerates API documentation on changes.
-Serves docs via a mountable engine at a path you choose (e.g. `/doc`).
+Serves docs via Rack middleware at a configurable path (default: `/doc`).

 ## Requirements

+- Ruby >= 3.2
+- Rails >= 7.0
 - **SDoc** gem (included as a dependency)

 ## Installation